New Hepatitis C Assa...

 The Stomacher® 400 Circulator is extensively used in the food industry for preparing samples for Listeria testing.
 This organism is widely present in the environment and is slow to cause symptoms in patients.
 With huge health, as well as commercial considerations, outbreaks need to be traced quickly.
 The quality of the sample and reliability of the data is key to the performance of all rapid testing methods.
 It is for this reason that the Stomacher 400 Circulator is the most referenced laboratory blender in comparative studies between rapid microbiological detection methods and traditional reference techniques.

-1) 25 Dead From Melons: FDA Points to Packing Facility
+References: 1) 25 Dead From Melons: FDA Points to Packing Facility